Iraq elects new president and premier, ending stalemate | Politics

 Sadr, who has not declared his next move, has a track record of radical action, including fighting U.S. forces, quitting cabinets, and protesting against governments.
 Many fear protests by his supporters.
 Security personnel had deployed checkpoints across the city, closed off bridges and squares and erected walls across some of the bridges leading to the fortified Green Zone on Thursday.

-The presidency was fiercely contested between Iraqi Kurdistan’s two main parties - the Kurdistan Democratic Party (KDP) which nominated Rashid, and its traditional rival, the Patriotic Union of Kurdistan (PUK).
+The presidency was fiercely contested between Iraqi Kurdistan’s two main parties - the Kurdistan Democratic Party (KDP) which nominated Rashid, and its traditional rival, the Patriotic Union of Kurdistan (PUK), which nominated Salih.
 Rashid’s election raises concerns about escalating tensions between the KDP and PUK, who fought a civil war in the 1990s.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)